mctools/simplebuild-dgcode/doc/source/matcookbook.rst

 Multi-phase materials
 ---------------------

-For some use-cases, definition of multi-phased materials might be important.
+For some use cases, definition of multi-phased materials might be important.
 This might for instance be used to describe a multi-phased alloy, a crystalline powder suspended in a liquid solution, an imperfectly packed material with void areas, a material with density fluctuations, and so on.
 The multi-phase support